Our pediatrician-approved tips will help keep your child healthy from the first day of school to next summer vacation.

 - Pink eye: Pink eye causes the whites of the eyes to become pink or red, often with watery, green or white discharge.
 The infected eye may be itchy or painful.

 "These illnesses can cause a lot of discomfort,” says Dr. Eisenhuth.
 “Some can be treated at home with over-the-counter treatments, while some require prescriptions.”

 If you recognize any of these symptoms, call your pediatrician.

 6. Know when to keep your child home from school

-You and your child followed the hints — but they still catch something.
+You and your child followed the tips — but they still catch something.
 While it’s always a good idea to keep your child home from school if they aren’t feeling well, it’s especially important as COVID-19 (and its variants) are still spreading.
 If your child is sick, keeping them home not only allows them to recover, but also keeps them from spreading germs to others.

 As a general rule of thumb, keep them home if they: